Smit24-git/data-loader/readme.md

 ```
 $$Properties$$
 * **disabled:** removes the profile from execution when set `True`. _optional_
-* **name:**  unique name of the job. name allows program to identify available jobs.
+* **name:**  unique profile name.
+Allows program to identify available jobs.
-* **desc:** description of the Job.
-Currently not used within program.
+* **desc:** Internal Notes.
+Not used within program. (may change in future)
-* **source.table:** table name of the source database. when the job runs, data from the provided source table will be pulled.
+* **source.table:** table name of the source database. data from the provided source table will be retrieved on job execution.
-* **source.columns:** column names of the source database (separated by comma). when the job runs, only columns provided in this list will be pulled
+* **source.columns:** column names of the source database (separated by comma). columns provided in this list will be retrieved (and stored in to destination location) on job execution.
-* **destination.table:** table name of the destination database. when the job runs, data from the provided source table will be transmitted to the provided destination table.
+* **destination.table:** table name of the destination database.
+Retrieved data is transmitted to the provided destination table.

 ## Features
 ### Batch Processing